 The Data Bank is the backbone of the services that BBER provides.
-BBER has developed sophisticated technology to collect and identify accurate data, as well as process, format and maintain large data sets.
+BBER has developed and maintains a large database of New Mexico data.
+BBER is highly knowledgeable in identifying accurate data, as well as processing, formatting and maintaining large data sets.
 This ability to curate data is unlike any other data service in New Mexico.
 BBER has the ability to layer many types of data over each other in order to analyze and forecast trends and relationships between economic factors based on location.
 This data is collected and stored electronically through the Data Bank which also serves as an agency for New Mexico in the U.S. Census Bureau’s State Data Center program.

 Data Bank Library: The Data Bank houses a reference library collection.
 In addition to hard copy census reports for the US and New Mexico, dating back to the 1930s, the library also has historical data on CDs, sheet maps, and microfilm not available elsewhere; publications with socioeconomic data from other federal and state agencies; books, reports, and periodicals pertaining to national, regional, state, and local economic conditions; demographic research publications; and nearly all of BBER’s published studies.
 New information is received and disseminated exclusively in digital formats.

 The Data Bank Library is open to the public for reference use; a photocopier and scanner are available.
 The library collection can be searched through LIBROS, UNM’s online catalog (select UNM Department Libraries as part of the search).

 Data Bank Hours: Monday, Wednesday, Friday 8am – 12pm and 1pm – 5pm Tuesday, Thursday 8am – 12pm